THUND3RC0D3/Python-Journey/pythonpost2.md

+> Find pythoncode2 to find the code I've done
 # Python Post 2

-> #### My second task was to make a variable that stores addition and on that stores multiplication.
+> #### My second task was to make a variable that stores addition and on that store's multiplication.
 Next, they wanted me to print them.
 This task was easy enough that I got it on my first try.

 ### The Task Objective: